I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-getjobattributesex.md

 <p><b>GetJobAttributesEx</b> returns <b>TRUE</b> if it is successful in obtaining the print job attributes; otherwise, it returns <b>FALSE</b>.</p>

 ## -remarks
 <p>This function first checks whether the driver supports the attribute level that is indicated by <i>dwLevel</i>.
 If the driver does not support that attribute level, then the function queries the driver for support for the next lower level, (<i>dwLevel</i> - 1), and continues to query for progressively lower levels of support until it obtains the level of support provided by the driver.
 If <i>dwFlags</i> is set to FILL_WITH_DEFAULTS, then the function fills in the default values for the unsupported levels.</p>

-<p>This function first checks whether the driver supports the attribute level that is indicated by <i>dwLevel</i>.
-If the driver does not support that attribute level, then the function queries the driver for support for the next lower level, (<i>dwLevel</i> - 1), and continues to query for progressively lower levels of support until it obtains the level of support provided by the driver.
-If <i>dwFlags</i> is set to FILL_WITH_DEFAULTS, then the function fills in the default values for the unsupported levels.</p>

 ## -requirements